tt-viic/playin-with-the-devil/README.md

 # playin-with-the-devil
-¡PLAY THE RUSSIAN ROULETE WITH YOUR OPERATING SYSTEM!
+¡PLAY THE RUSSIAN ROULETTE WITH YOUR OPERATING SYSTEM!

 > This script only works in GNU/Linux.